AnthonyAndroulakis/linearregression/README.md

 #### warning: This program is extremely slow.

-You can set the learning rate and the number of steps inside the program.
+You can set the learning rate (interval to change by) and the epochs (number of steps) inside the program.

 # example results:
 ![example 1](https://github.com/AnthonyAndroulakis/linearregression/blob/master/example1.png)